sachin-2708/8-week-sql-challenge/case-study-02-pizza-runner/README.md

-# 8 Week SQL Challenge – Case Study 2: Pizza Runner 🍕
+# Case Study 2: Pizza Runner 🍕

 ## Overview
 This case study is part of the **8 Week SQL Challenge by Danny Ma** and focuses on analyzing operational and customer order data for a pizza delivery business called **Pizza Runner**.